CristinaZN/CompressAI/Readme.md

 **dataset(CLIC)**:

-dataset for trainning can be obtained from https://clic.compression.cc/2021/tasks/index.html.
-After downloading the dataset, please arange them in this style for training:
+dataset for training can be obtained from https://clic.compression.cc/2021/tasks/index.html.
+After downloading the dataset, please arrange them in this style for training:

 --dataset